-Blocked persons subject to the ordinary blocked periods include members of the Board of Directors, the Executive Committee, the Extended Group Management18 as well as other individuals having access to inside information during these periods as identified by the CFO and General Counsel, in consultation with other members of management.
+Blocked persons subject to the ordinary blocked periods include members of the Board of Directors, the Executive Committee, the PolyPeptide Management Committee as well as other individuals having access to inside information during these periods as identified by the CFO and General Counsel, in consultation with other members of management.
 The General Counsel maintains a list of the blocked persons, which is reviewed together with the CFO ahead of the commencement of each ordinary blocked period, and informs such individuals of their designation as a blocked person.
-Each blocked person must also deliver an acknowledgment of their designation as a blocked persons by email of the applicable restrictions ahead of each ordinary blackout period.
+Each blocked person must also deliver an acknowledgment of their designation as a blocked person to the General Counsel.
+In addition, the General Counsel reminds all blocked persons by e-mail of the applicable restrictions ahead of each ordinary blackout period.

-In 2021 and since the IPO, the following ordinary blocked periods applied: from 30 June 2021 until (and including) 17 August 2021 and from 31 December 2021 until (and including) 15 March 2022.
+In 2022, the following ordinary blocked periods applied: from 31 December 2021 until (and including) 15 March 2022; from 30 June 2022 until (and including) 19 August 2022; and from 31 December 2022 until (and including) 14 March 2023.